Video Game / Bomberman Generation

 "In the infinitely

 ...to human kind is

 is the first Bomberman

 , released in 2002.
 Developed by Game Arts

-, it was the fourth fully-3D game in the Bomberman series following the three Nintendo 64
+, it was the fourth fully-3D game in the series following the Nintendo 64

-Mujoe, attack the freighter, scattering the crystals across Tentacalls; the Bandits are on the move to find the crystals, meanwhile teaming up with Bomberman's rivals, the Crush Bombers.
-Ein sends Bomberman out to fight off the Hige Hige Bandits and the Crush Bombers, lest they find the Bomb Crystals and send the universe into peril.Generation
+to attack the freighter, scattering the crystals across Planet Tentacalls; the villains are on the move to find and collect the crystals.
+Ein sends Bomberman out to fight them off, lest they find the Bomb Crystals and send the universe into peril.Generation

-was also one of the first Gamecube titles to use Cel Shading
+is also one of the first GameCube titles to use Cel Shading

 The game had a Spiritual Successor